Bomays/holbertonschool-zero_day/git/README.md

-My first git directory readme
+My first git directory readme changed for the last exercice